prestonharberts/bib/Bible/eccles2.md

 > Yet when I reflected on everything I had accomplished
 > And on all the effort that I had expended to accomplish it,
 > I concluded: “All these achievements and possessions are ultimately profitless—
->  “ Like chasing the wind!
+> “Like chasing the wind!
->  “ There is nothing gained from them on earth.”
+> “There is nothing gained from them on earth.”
 ## Wisdom is Better than Folly
 ###### ¶ 12
 > Next, I decided to consider wisdom, as well as foolish behavior and ideas.